You might feel a bit desperate because your product is not selling as well as you predicted.

 Karpov won.
 And with it the world’s undisputed chess championship.
 Karpov, however, has never confronted American space-age technology and in particular JS&A’s new chess computer.”

-The ad didn’t end there, but went on about this great challenge adding drama to it.
+The ad didn’t end there but went on about this great challenge adding drama to it.

 Isn’t it wonderful?

-At the time the Cold War was making all the headlines.
+The Cold War was making all the headlines.

 The Americans were obsessed with the topic and there was nothing they wanted more than to show their superiority over the Russians.

-Sugarman wasn’t selling the computer itself, but the concept of the confrontation between the Soviet Union and the U.S., and as a result he sold more than 20,000 computers while his competitors were scratching their heads.
+Sugarman wasn’t selling the computer itself, but the concept of the confrontation between the Soviet Union and the U.S., and as a result, he sold more than 20,000 computers while his competitors were scratching their heads.

 This example helps us to realise how important it is to be aware of what’s going on around us and to use current affairs to create enthusiasm.

 Like this clinic has done.
 Brilliant use of the current state of things.

 Smart slogans and headlines can also help to sell a product better.